dferber90/gatsby-starter-help-center/content/customizing-brand-logo/index.md

 ### Changing the SVG file

 Edit `src/components/logo.js` and place your SVG logo in there.
 You'll need to convert it to a React component.
-You can use the current logo as an example.
+You can use [svg2jsx.com](https://svg2jsx.com/) to convert an SVG to a React component.
+Use the current logo as an example.

 Note that the SVG logo needs to accept `props.size` and use that value as its `width` and `height`.
 The colors need to be set to `props.color`.
 These things are done so that your logo can appear in the header and the footer and look slightly different in both.